daos-stack/daos/doc/user/container.md

 This is reflected in the set of supported
 [container permissions](/doc/user/acl.md#permissions).

+### Pool Permissions vs. Container Permissions

+In general, pool permissions are separate from container permissions, and access to one does not guarantee access to the other.
+However, a user must have permission to connect to a container's pool before they can access the container in any way, regardless of their permissions on that container.
+Once the user has connected to a pool, container access decisions are based on the individual container ACL.
+A user need not have read/write access to a pool in order to open a container with read/write access, for example.

+There is one situation in which the pool can grant a container-level permission:
+Container deletion.
+If a user has Delete permission on a pool, this grants them the ability to delete *any* container in the pool, regardless of their permissions on that container.

+If the user does not have Delete permission on the pool, they will only be able to delete containers for which they have been explicitly granted Delete permission in the container's ACL.

 ### Creating a container with a custom ACL

 To create a container with a custom ACL: